We may earn affiliate commissions for the recommended products. Learn more.

 Installation options:Professional only

-Smart home compatibility:Philips Hue, Ecobee, August, Google Nest
+Smart platform compatibility:Philips Hue, Ecobee, August, Google Nest

 Launched in 2011, Xfinity Home is part of the Comcast family.
 It offers security, automation, and easy integration with other services.
 This security system is best suited for small businesses.

-Equipment: Xfinity offers HD cameras, entry sensors, and touchscreen panels.
+Although it’s more of a home system compared to other commercial security companies listed, I’ve included Xfinity on this list because it has a fair share of useful features and equipment for smaller businesses, too.
+It offers HD cameras, entry sensors, and touchscreen panels.
 It integrates seamlessly with third-party services such as Philips Hue, Google Nest, and August Smart Locks.

-Monitoring: Xfinity offers 24/7 professional monitoring with video and smart detection features.
-The higher tier plan adds video recording and AI motion detection.
+Xfinity offers 24/7 professional monitoring with video and smart detection features.
+The higher-tier plan adds video recording and AI motion detection.
+Still, you can use handy monitoring features even in lower plans, starting with the Base System with mobile support and motion sensor monitoring.

-Cost: Xfinity’s equipment starts at $360 and goes up to $480.
+Xfinity’s equipment starts at $360 and goes up to $600.
 Professional monitoring ranges from $40 to $50/month.
-We recommend that business owners build their own system consisting of indoor and outdoor cameras and sensors.
+I would recommend that business owners build their own system consisting of indoor and outdoor cameras and sensors.
+For reference, adding a dual indoor/outdoor camera costs $120, while an indoor-only camera would set you back $60.

 5. ADT – Over 150 years of security